What Is Smishing, and How Do You Protect Yourself Against It?

 All of this is an attempt to get you to give them personal information like your social security number, bank information, or credit card details.
 A good smishing attack can be used to steal your identity in order to drain your bank account, charge up your credit cards, or take out loans in your name.

 There are many reasons why smishing is on the rise.
 One major reason is that it’s an easy scam to execute.
-All the scammer needs is a few phone numbers and a tricky way to get people to reply to a text so that they can get information.
+All the scammer needs is a few phone numbers and a tricky way to get people to reply to a text to get the information they’re looking for.

 Plus, people love text messages.
 Around 95 percent of text messages are opened and responded to within three minutes.
 Only 20 percent of emails are even opened, let alone replied to, so you can see how texting scams can be more appealing to a thief.
 FYI, here’s how hackers could also use virtual schooling to steal your information.